 Which claims management platform will an eligible customer use?

 The Authorised Provider’s existing claims management platform will be used until the icare claims management platform becomes available.

 When will the icare claims management platform be available?

 icare is working on delivering the icare claims management platform to be available to all our customers.
-Presently the platform is not available to all eligible customers. icare will provide more information later in 2019 on the progress of platform delivery.
+Presently the platform is not available to all eligible customers.
+We will provide more information in 2020 on the progress of platform delivery.

 - How can I find out more information?